 There are also many cobbled streets, so high heels are really out of the question for sightseeing.

-The good thing is that Amsterdam is quite compact and much more walkable than most other capital cities in Europe.
-It’s not nearly as spread out as e.g. London, Paris, or Rome, and you can quite easily walk between all the major attractions in Amsterdam city center on foot.
+The good thing is that the center of Amsterdam is quite compact and much more walkable than most other capital cities in Europe.
+It’s not nearly as spread out as e.g. London, Paris, or Rome, and you can walk between all the major attractions in the city center.

 16. Don’t walk on bike lanes & don’t bike on sidewalks